Sunday, October 04, 2009

 Stories from my Memaw, Sallie Johnston

-Back when Grandma and Grandpa Keeling lived in the Shinn Mountains in Pope County, (past Russellville), they homesteaded up there.
+Years before, back when Grandma and Grandpa Keeling lived in the Shinn Mountains in Pope County, (past Russellville), they homesteaded up there.
 We would leave Centerville in a wagon.
+It wasn't a covered wagon because wagon sheets were expensive.
 We went through Dardanelle, Russellville and I think through Dover.
 We'd leave early in the morning and we wouldn't get up there until late that night.
 We'd get out and run along the side of the road when we'd get tired of riding.
 We didn't get to go very often.
-It would be like making a trip to California or New York.
+It would be like making a trip to California or New York nowadays.
 Sometimes, they'd water the wheels of the wagon to lubricate them to make it less likely that they'd break.
 It made the wood swell up so they'd stay on. *Tataw piped in- we just had wagons to go into town until my sister, Mary worked in the creamery long enough to save up and buy a Model T. It was enclosed and it was a 1 seater.
 She had it for a while and then she bought a '28 Chevrolet.
 It was a better car.
 Then she got married and later, they bought a '33 Chevrolet.
 They drove it until '42 and then they bought a new '40 Chevrolet.

 Stories from my Dad, John Johnston